cloudevents/spec/protobuf-format.md

 Buffers](https://github.com/protocolbuffers/protobuf) includes support
 for an interface descriptor language (IDL), and this document makes use of language level 3 IDL from Protocol Buffers v3.5.0.
-CloudEvents systems using Protocol Buffers are not required to use the IDL or any particular implementation of Protocol Buffers as long as they produce messages which match the binary encoding defined by the IDL.
+CloudEvents systems using Protocol Buffers are not mandated to use the IDL or any particular implementation of Protocol Buffers as long as they produce messages which match the binary encoding defined by the IDL.